Education: Successful completion of Year 10 or the equivalent level of study or mature aged entry

 Delivery Strategy

 This program has been designed to provide the skills and knowledge required for Project Managers.
-The program consists of 12 training package units of competency.
+The program consists of 12 units of competency.

 The purpose of this program is to equip individuals with the range of skills required to plan, lead and execute a project from end to end.
 The program is designed in a lifecycle approach to guide learners through a realistic project environment from business case/scoping through to project closure.

-The course delivery is designed to be tailored to existing workers and the course should be completed within 12 months, the course includes
+The course delivery is designed to be tailored to existing workers and should be completed within 12 months.
+The course includes

 8 days of face-to-face delivered workshops (4 sessions of 2 full-day workshops)